madhav1991/LogViewer/README.md

 ### Using mouse

 - Upon loading the page, a few events are loaded by default.
 (Added "a few") More events can be loaded by scrolling to the bottom of the page.
-- The left side of the table shows the time formatted as ISO 8601.
-The right side displays details of the events.
+- The first column of the table shows the time formatted as ISO 8601.
+The second column displays details of the events formatted as single line JSON.
 - Each event's detail can be seen by clicking on the row of the table, which shows it in detailed NDJSON format.
 - Upon inspecting network logs, only one API call is made when the application is loaded.
 Subsequent API calls are made when scrolled to the end of the list.
 - Bonus Section
     - TimeLine Component
-        - This graph shows the collection of logs over time.
-The x-axis indicates time and the y-axis shows the number of events.
+        - The graph shows the collection of logs over time.
+The x-axis indicates the date and time, while the y-axis shows the number of events.
-        - TThe width of the x-axis increases as the number of logs increases to accommodate more graphs.
+        - The width of the x-axis increases as the number of logs increases to accommodate more graphs.

 ### Accessibility